 Any documentary information related to inspection activities that an NRC inspector distributes or presents (for instance, a PowerPoint presentation) at a management meeting with the licensee, vendor, or applicant.
 Such written material must be placed in ADAMS and attached to or referenced in the inspection report or meeting summary.

-Note: Documents or portions of documents that meet the requirements of 10 CFR 2.390, Section (b), the exceptions to the definition of “agency record” found in 10 CFR 9.13, “Definitions”; and 10 CFR 9.17, “Agency records exempt from public disclosure,” generally would not be made publicly available subject to applicable FOIA law and policy.
+Note: Documents or portions of documents that meet the requirements of 10 CFR 2.390, Section (b), “Public inspections, exemptions, requests for withholding”; the exceptions to the definition of “agency record” found in 10 CFR 9.13, “Definitions”; and 10 CFR 9.17, “Agency records exempt from public disclosure,” generally would not be made publicly available subject to applicable FOIA law and policy.

-Documents and records which are not retained and contain sensitive unclassified information must be destroyed in a manner which prevents reconstruction of the information (for example, shredded).
-Sensitive unclassified information may also be placed in receptacles designated for classified waste or approved for sensitive unclassified.
-For further information on document destruction, see the SUNSI Handling Requirements For information on handling classified information or SGI, see MD 12.2 or MD 12.7.
+Documents and records which are not retained and contain sensitive unclassified information must be destroyed in a manner which prevents reconstruction of the information (for example, securely shredded).
+Sensitive unclassified information may also be placed in receptacles designated for classified waste or approved for sensitive unclassified materials.
+For further information on document destruction, see the SUNSI Handling Requirements found in the internal SUNSI SharePoint site.
+For information on handling classified information or SGI, see MD 12.2 or MD 12.7.

 0620.05 REFERENCES

+5 CFR Part 1320, “Controlling Paperwork Burdens on the Public”

 10 CFR 2.390, “Public inspections, exemptions, requests for withholding”

 10 CFR 9, “Public Records” (FOIA’s, Privacy Act Information)

+10 CFR 73, “Physical Protection of Plants and Materials”

+32 CFR Part 2002, “Controlled Unclassified Information (CUI)”

+36 CFR 1222, “Creation and Maintenance of Federal Records”

+36 CFR 1237.28, “What special concerns apply to digital photographs?”

+44 U.S.C.
+3301, “Definition of Records”

 Exec.
 Order No. 13526, “Classified National Security Information”

+Exec.
+Order No. 13556, “Controlled Unclassified Information”

+Form 1150, “Employee Estimate/Search in Response to FOIA Request” (non-public)

 “Guidance for Determining the Public Availability of NRC Records” (non-public)